tahoe-lafs/tahoe-lafs/docs/specifications/file-encoding.rst

 attacks.
 Using the tag protects our Merkle trees against attacks in which the hash of a leaf is confused with a hash of two children (allowing an attacker to generate corrupted data that nevertheless appears to be valid), and is simply good "cryptograhic hygiene".
-The `"Chosen Protocol Attack" by Kelsey, Schneier, and Wagner <http://www.schneier.com/paper-chosen-protocol.html>`_ is relevant.
+The `“Chosen Protocol Attack” by Kelsey, Schneier, and Wagner`_ is relevant.
 Putting the tag in a netstring guards against attacks that seek to confuse the end of the tag with the beginning of the subsequent value.

+.. _“Chosen Protocol Attack” by Kelsey, Schneier, and Wagner: http://www.schneier.com/paper-chosen-protocol.html